-Dutch Design Week 2020, the online centre of the creative industry: innovation, experimentation and new sustainable materials
+Dutch Design Week 2020: innovation, experimentation and new materials

 As every imaginable discipline and aspect of design is on offer during the festival, there is an emphasis on experiment, innovation and crossovers.
 Exceptional attention this year goes to an array of projects in which designers experiment with materials focusing on sustainability while generating innovative and surprising ideas.